ivansenx/CVIMA/README.md

 A simple curriculum vitae made for myself.
-If you like it, you are free to fork it, but please change the profile picture and the favicon.
+If you like it, you are free to fork it, but please change every personal data.

 <a href="cvia.html">Press here to access.</a>